 The image below shows what a user in the Author role can see on a WordPress site before PublishPress Permissions Pro is installed and correctly configured.

 And this next image shows what the same user sees after the plugin is activated and configured.
 Notice that the numbers across the top of the screen have changed.
-For example, “Published” has dropped from 20 to 8 and “Scheduled” has dropped from 28 to 20.
+For example, “Published” has dropped from 3 to 1.